SATVIK2204/English2French/README.md

 - You can do the respective imported module path to see its implementatiomn.

 ## Future Works
-Working on the web implementation of the project to take anu user input and ouput the respective translation.
+Working on the deployment of the project to take user's input and ouput the respective translation.

 ## Contributing